hsaadaoui/qtFit/README.md

 $./qtfit if not installed as root.

--vii) Read the manual and repeat examples 1 and 2.
+-vii) Read the manual (etc/doc/manual.pdf) and try examples 1 and 2.